 Unlike with a typical house sale, when selling your house to a friend or family member in Metro Detroit , you already have a buyer, someone you know and trust.
 So it’s tempting not to hire an agent and do it all yourself.
 But that, according to real estate experts, is often a mistake.
 “It can be tempting to bypass the regular process of hiring a real estate agent to broker the deal.
 And indeed, this is one of the very few home sale circumstances when it could be an acceptable plan . . .
 Then again, even seemingly simple and straightforward real estate transactions can get contentious, especially when the buyer is a family member.”

 A qualified local agent can help smooth out the process when things get contentious, especially during negotiations, and help keep the peace between you and your friend or family member.
 Without the cooler objective view and guidance of your agent, relationships could be permanently damaged.
 And your agent will know all the legalities involved in selling to a friend or family member and can steer you clear of tax and legal issues.

 Typically, agents work on a commission basis, usually around 6% of the sale price.
 But in this kind of transaction where you already have a buyer, often with an already agreed on price, your agent may be willing to work for a flat fee because she won’t have to invest time and effort in marketing the property.
 You save money, and the process is smoother.

-Selling your house to a friend or family member in Bloomfield HIlls can be either a pleasant transaction in which both buyer and seller get what they want or a painful disaster after which the parties are no longer speaking.
+Selling your house to a friend or family member in Metro Detroit can be either a pleasant transaction in which both buyer and seller get what they want or a painful disaster after which the parties are no longer speaking.
 If you would like it to be the former, follow these steps, especially this last one.
 Hiring a qualified local real estate agent can make all the difference.